Solid Waste Management Master Plan

 Thank you for the survey- waiting until 2036 for organic waste collection should not be the goal- should be done sooner as it can reduce the actual amount of garbage as well.
 How will this apply to business owners?

-jhaley asked about 2 months ago
+jhaley asked 6 months ago

 Thank you for your feedback.
 You are correct, there is a considerable amount of organic waste generated from residential solid waste that could be diverted from the landfill through an organics program or composting.
 The timeline currently being considered for a residential organic waste collection program is 2034 which aligns with the 7 year collection contract as well as the forecasted municipal population reaching 50,000 as outlined in the Provincial Food and Organic Waste Policy Statement.
 It is also important to note that there will be significant capital and operating costs associated with implementing an Organics program and this will be weighed out by Mayor and Council when making a decision on if and when to roll out a program like this for the County of Brant.